SASA: a SimulAtor of Self-stabilizing Algorithms

 7 Install

-On other Linux (or mac) distributions, the packages names should be more or less the same.
+On debian-based distributions, open a terminal and copy/paste (on other Linux (or mac) distributions, the packages names should be more or less the same):

-opam init -y eval $(opam env) echo "test -r ~/.opam/opam-init/init.sh && . ~/.opam/opam-init/init.sh > /dev/null 2> /dev/null || true" >> ~/.bashrc opam switch create 4.11.1 eval $(opam env) opam install -y merlin tuareg opam user-setup install opam repo add -a verimag-sync-repo \ "http://www-verimag.imag.fr/DIST-TOOLS/SYNCHRONE/opam-repository" opam update -y opam install -y sasa
+## Fisrt you need to install opam sudo apt install -y opam opam init -y eval $(opam env) echo "test -r ~/.opam/opam-init/init.sh && . ~/.opam/opam-init/init.sh > /dev/null 2> /dev/null || true" >> ~/.bashrc opam switch create 4.14.1 eval $(opam env) opam install -y merlin tuareg opam user-setup install

-and finally (for running examples in the sasa/test/
+For running examples in the sasa/test/

 git clone https://gricad-gitlab.univ-grenoble-alpes.fr/verimag/synchrone/sasa.git